scoat22/CodeSampleGeodesicVoxel/README.md

 My process:
 Each step has both single and multi-thread versions.
 First I implemented single-thread versions of each step, just to make it easier to get things working.
 Then I re-wrote everything in a multi-threaded version, making sure to scale as much as possible so that someone with potentially thousands of threads on their machine could make full use of them.
 I think its important to not be afraid to rewrite code, because the first draft will never be perfect.

+Languages used:
+The code is written in C# for Unity (game engine).
+It also uses the Burst extension, which optimizes code for Assembly.